-3.2.5 Impairment
+3.2.5 Impairment of financial assets

 The Fund assesses at each reporting date, whether there is objective evidence that a financial asset or a group of financial assets is impaired.
 An impairment loss is recognised whenever the carrying amount of an asset exceeds its recoverable amount.